Arrows A18

-The Arrows A18 was the car with which the Arrows Formula One team competed in the 1997 Formula One season.
-It was driven by Damon Hill, the reigning Champion who had made the surprising move to the team after being dropped from Williams, and Pedro Diniz, who had moved from Ligier.
+The Arrows A18 was the car with which the Arrows Formula One team competed in the 1997 Formula One World Championship.
+It was driven by Briton Damon Hill, the reigning World Champion who had made the surprising move to the team after being dropped by Williams, and Brazilian Pedro Diniz, who had moved from Ligier.

+This was the last Formula One car powered by Yamaha engines after the manufacturer's decision to withdraw from the sport at the end of the season.